“Warzone” and “Fortnite”: Games in times of war in Ukraine | NDR.de

 Call for sanctions of Russian players

-The games industry apparently fit in perfectly with Ukrainian efforts to activate at all levels against the aggressors.
-Just a week after the war began, Ukraine’s Deputy Prime Minister Mychaylo Fedorov had addressed the games industry on Twitter: “I ask them to block all Russian and Belarusian gamer accounts, and to exclude Russian and Belarusian teams and players from participating in all competitions and cancel all events scheduled on the territory of and Belarus.”
+The games industry apparently fit in perfectly with Ukrainian efforts to activate support at all levels against the aggressors.
+Just a week after the war began, Ukraine’s Deputy Prime Minister Mychaylo Fedorov had addressed the games industry on Twitter: “I ask them to block all Russian and Belarusian gamer accounts, and to exclude Russian and Belarusian teams and players from participating in all eSports competitions and cancel all events scheduled on the territory of and Belarus.”

 Since then, the biggest game publishers – Microsoft, Sony, Ubisoft, and Nintendo – have stopped distributing their titles in Russia and Belarus.
 Will these sanctions against the hobby of Russian gamers help turn local public opinion?